-5 1.4.2 Gender agency as a critical factor in climate and land sustainability outcomes
+1 1.5.2 Gender agency as a critical factor in climate and land sustainability outcomes

-- 6 Environmental resource management is not gender neutral.
-Gender is an essential variable in shaping - 7 ecological processes and change, building better prospects for livelihoods and sustainable development - 8 (Resurrección 2013)(see Cross-Chapter Box 11: Gender, Chapter 7).
-Entrenched legal and social - 9 structures and power relations constitute additional stressors that render women's experience of natural - 10 resources disproportionately negative than men.
-Socio-economic drivers and entrenched gender - inequalities affect land-based management (Agarwal 2010).
-The intersections between climate change, - 12 gender and climate adaptation takes place at multiple scales: household, national, international, and - adaptive capacities are shaped through power and knowledge. - 14 Germaine to the gender inequities are the unequal access to land-based resources.
-Women play a - significant role in agriculture (Boserup 1989; Darity 1980) and rural economies globally (FAO 2011), but - are well below their share of labour in agriculture globally (FAO 2011).
-In 59% of 161 surveyed - 17 countries, customary, traditional and religious practices hinder women land rights (OECD 2014). - 18 Moreover, women typically shoulder disproportionate responsibility for unpaid domestic work including - 19 care-giving activities (Beuchelt and Badstue 2013) and the provision of water and firewood (UNEP - 20 2016).
-Exposure to violence restricts in large regions their mobility for capacity-building activities and - 21 productive work outside the home (Day et al. 2005; UNEP 2016).
-Large-scale development projects can - erode rights, and lead to over-exploitation of natural resources.
-Hence, there are cases where reforms - 23 related to land-based management, instead of enhancing food security, have tended to increase the - vulnerability of both women and men and reduce their ability to adapt to climate change (Pham et al. - 25 2016).
-Access to, and control over, land and land-based resources is essential in taking concrete action to - land based mitigation, and inadequate access can affect women's rights and participation in land - 27 governance and management of productive assets. - 28 Timely information, such as from early warning systems, is critical in managing risks, disasters, and land - degradation, and in enabling land-based adaptation.
-Gender, household resources and social status, are all - determinants that influence the adoption of land-based strategies (Theriault et al. 2017).
-Climate change is - 31 not a lone driver in the marginalisation of women, their ability to respond swiftly to its impacts will - depend on other socio-economic drivers that may help or hinder action towards adaptive governance. - 33 Empowering women and removing gender-based inequities constitutes a mechanism for greater - 34 participation in the adoption of sustainable practices of land management (Mello and Schmink 2017). - 35 Improving women's access to land (Arora-Jonsson 2014) and other resources (water) and means of - economic livelihoods (such as credit and finance) are the prerequisites to enable women to participate in - 37 governance and decision-making structures (Namubiru-Mwaura 2014).
-Still women are not a - 38 homogenous group, and distinctions through elements of ethnicity, class, age and social status, require a - 39 more nuanced approach and not a uniform treatment through vulnerability lenses only.
-An intersectional - 40 approach that accounts for various social identifiers under different situation of power (Rao 2017) is - 41 considered suitable to integrate gender into climate change research and helps to recognise overlapping - 42 and interdependent systems of power (Djoudi et al. 2016; Kaijser and Kronsell 2014; Moosa and Tuana - 43 2014; Thompson-Hall et al. 2016).
+- 2 Environmental resource management is not gender neutral.
+Gender is an essential variable in shaping - 3 ecological processes and change, building better prospects for livelihoods and sustainable development - 4 (Resurrección 2013)(see Cross-Chapter Box 11: Gender, Chapter 7).
+Entrenched legal and social structures - 5 and power relations constitute additional stressors that render women's experience of natural resources - disproportionately negative than men.
+Socio-economic drivers and entrenched gender inequalities affect 6 - 7 land-based management (Agarwal 2010).
+The intersections between climate change, gender and climate - 8 adaptation takes place at multiple scales: household, national, international, and adaptive capacities are - 9 shaped through power and knowledge. - Germaine to the gender inequities are the unequal access to land-based resources.
+Women play a significant 10 - role in agriculture (Boserup 1989; Darity 1980) and rural economies globally (FAO 2011), but are well 11 - 12 below their share of labour in agriculture globally (FAO 2011).
+In 59% of 161 surveyed countries, - 13 customary, traditional and religious practices hinder women land rights (OEAD 2014).
+Moreover, women - 14 typically shoulder disproportionate responsibility for unpaid domestic work including care-giving activities - (Beuchelt and Badstue 2013) and the provision of water and firewood (UNEP 2016).
+Exposure to violence 15 - 16 restricts in large regions their mobility for capacity-building activities and productive work outside the - 17 home (Day et al. 2005; UNEP 2016).
+Large-scale development projects can erode rights, and lead to over- - exploitation of natural resources.
+Hence, there are cases where reforms related to land-based management, 18 - 19 instead of enhancing food security, have tended to increase the vulnerability of both women and men and - 20 reduce their ability to adapt to climate change (Pham et al. 2016).
+Access to, and control over, land and - 21 land-based resources is essential in taking concrete action to land based mitigation, and inadequate access - can affect women's rights and participation in land governance and management of productive assets.
+22 - 23 Timely information, such as from early warning systems, is critical in managing risks, disasters, and land - 24 degradation, and in enabling land-based adaptation.
+Gender, household resources and social status, are all - 25 determinants that influence the adoption of land-based strategies (Theriault et al. 2017).
+Climate change is - not a lone driver in the marginalisation of women, their ability to respond swiftly to its impacts will depend 26 - 27 on other socio-economic drivers that may help or hinder action towards adaptive governance.
+Empowering - 28 women and removing gender-based inequities constitutes a mechanism for greater participation in the - 29 adoption of sustainable practices of land management (Mello and Schmink 2017).
+Improving women's - 30 access to land (Arora-Jonsson 2014) and other resources (water) and means of economic livelihoods (such - 31 as credit and finance) are the prerequisites to enable women to participate in governance and decision- - 32 making structures (Namubiru-Mwaura 2014).
+Still women are not a homogenous group, and distinctions - through elements of ethnicity, class, age and social status, require a more nuanced approach and not a 33 - 34 uniform treatment through vulnerability lenses only.
+An intersectional approach that accounts for various - 35 social identifiers under different situation of power (Rao 2017) is considered suitable to integrate gender - into climate change research and helps to recognise overlapping and interdependent systems of power - (Djoudi et al. 2016; Kaijser and Kronsell 2014; Moosa and Tuana 2014; Thompson-Hall et al. 2016).
+37

-1 1.4.3 Policy Instruments
+38 1.5.3 Policy Instruments